polkadot-developers/substrate-docs/content/md/en/docs/main-docs/why-substrate/index.md

 ## Where to go next

 Substrate provides a unique and powerful framework for building blockchain networks and blockchain applications.
-You can get started with something asa simple as a single node deployed using a JSON configuration file or build a solo chain that runs independent of any other blockchains
+You can get started with something asa simple as a single node deployed using a JSON configuration file.
+You can use Substrate to build a solo chain that runs independent of any other blockchains or you can connect your Substrate chain to a relay chain like Polkadot or Kusama and realize the benefits of a larger network.
-If you are more ambitious, you can use the Substrate core to design and implement a fully customized blockchain runtime from scratch in any language that can compile to WebAssembly.
+If you are even more ambitious, you can use the Substrate core to design and implement a fully customized blockchain runtime from scratch and do so in any language that can compile to WebAssembly.

-You can explore the following resources to learn more.
+Depending on your background and interests, explore the following resources to learn more.

 #### Tell me